10 Benefits of an Integrated Solution to Manage Your Business

 This can be expensive in some cases and makes the updating process tedious and inflexible.
 This is a situation that does not exist in an integrated solution.
 Connections are native, and there can be no connection problems (apart from a bug that would be fixed very quickly).
 The maintenance is scalable and the improvements of the solution do not disturb the links between the different processes and the automation.

-So, using an integrated business management solution has many advantages.
-However, if you want the experience to live up to expectations, you need to choose a solution tailored to your business.
+Thus, the use of an integrated business management solution is a solution that has many advantages.
+However, for the experience to live up to expectations, you must of course choose a solution adapted to your business.

-Make sure your customers' use cases match your own.
-You still need to understand the purpose and specialty of the integrated solution.
+Make sure that customers' use cases match yours.
+In addition, you should still understand the purpose and specialty of the integrated solution.

-It's quite possible that it will perfectly cover 80% of your needs, but that the remaining 20% will require one or more dedicated solutions.
-In this case, the API connection comes into its own, as there are only a few of them, and they are probably already available natively.
+It is very possible that it perfectly covers 80% of your needs, but that the remaining 20% requires one or more dedicated solutions.
+The API connection makes sense in this case, as their number is small, and it is likely that they are already offered natively.